thankmelater23/MyFitZ/README.md

 <li>MyFitZ is an open source and open to suggestions for modifications.</li>

-<li>MyFitz provides an opportunity for potential clients to view and experience applications developed by Andre Villanueva.</li>
+<li>MyFitz provides an opportunity for potential clients to view and experience applications developed by <a href="http://AndreVillanueva.com">Andre Villanueva</a>.</li>
 </ul>

 <hr />